apache/beam/learning/tour-of-beam/frontend/README.md

 ## Prerequisites

-Integration tests currently can be run only on a local development machine.
-Server testing has not been verified yet.

 1. Install Google Chrome: https://www.google.com/chrome/
 2. Install Chrome Driver: https://chromedriver.chromium.org/downloads
    - Note: This GitHub action installs both Chrome and Chrome Driver: